College of Education and Professional Studies

-The Doctor of Philosophy degree in Instructional Design and Development and a Doctor of Education degree program in Educational Leadership.
+The Doctor of Philosophy degree in Instructional Design and Development.
+The Doctor of Education degree in Educational Leadership.
 The doctoral program in Educational Leadership offers two tracks--one with a focus in P-12 education and the other with a focus in higher education.

 The combined-integrated Doctor of Philosophy Degree in Clinical and Counseling Psychology offered jointly with the Department of Psychology in the College of Arts and Sciences.

 Each applicant to a graduate program must hold a bachelor's degree from a regionally accredited institution of higher education documented on an official transcript and meet the admission requirements of the Graduate School (http://www.southalabama.edu/colleges/graduateschool/), The College of Education and Professional Studies (http://www.southalabama.edu/colleges/ceps/index.html), and the specific program that the student is seeking admission.
 Individual programs may have additional requirements for admission and may be restricted because of capacity limitations in addition to the Graduate School and College of Education and Professional Studies requirements.